EHCP: Elective Home Education

 - Any other relevant professionals

-A EHE representative will make an initial home visit within three months.
+An EHE service representative will make an initial home visit within three months.
 This will be to ensure the home education is suitable.

-The Local Authority will decide whether home education continues to be appropriate at every annual review.
+We will decide whether home education continues to be appropriate for your child at every annual review.

 Additional Help and Support